-This is the most common question I hear when I give my college workshop, Little Known Secrets of Paying for College.
+This is the most common question I hear when I give our college funding workshop, Little-Known Secrets of Paying for College.

 The short answer is….
 No!

-But there is good reason why this myth is propagated.
-If you reside in D.C. you may qualify for a tuition grant through the D.C.
-Tuition Assistance Grant Program (DCTAG), which, depending on what school you go to and what aid package you received, might lower your tuition to in-state rates.
+But there is a good reason why this myth is propagated.
+If you reside in D.C., you may qualify for a tuition grant through the D.C.
+Tuition Assistance Grant Program (DCTAG), which, depending on what school you go to and what aid package you receive, might lower your tuition to in-state rates.

 But this is rare.
 Back when the DCTAG Program was created in 1999, it provided an enormous benefit and often matched, or came close to matching, in-state costs.
 As college costs have skyrocketed in the past two decades, however, the grant values have remained roughly the same.
 It can still cover the whole difference at a few select schools, but in general, D.C. residents will still pay more than in-state residents without any other forms of aid.

-Since Washington D.C. has no state university, the DCTAG assists D.C. residents by defraying the cost of out-of-state tuition.
+Since Washington D.C. has no public university except for UDC, DCTAG assists D.C. residents by defraying the cost of out-of-state tuition.
 For public schools, the program will help cover the difference between in-state and out-of-state tuition for up to $10,000 a year for 6 years, with a lifetime maximum of $50,000.